AWooldrige/woolie.co.uk/content/article/baked-macbook-air.markdown

 kind: article
 ---

-Putting your Macbook Air in the oven might not be your first port of call after your trusty laptop fails to power on; I however, was feeling lucky that day.
+Putting a £1,000 Macbook Air in the oven might not be the first port of call after your trusty laptop fails to power on; I however, was feeling lucky that day.
 TL;DR: Cranking the temperature up higher than the recipe suggests is a bad idea, unless your goal _is_ to simultaneously desolder most components from the motherboard.
-Here is a timeline of events:
+Here's a timeline of events:

 ## Day 1: The MacBook's sudden coma
 This is the MacBook Air, bought in 2014 and specced up with maximum RAM and the